algosup/2022-2023-project-4-game-design-Team-4/Documents/Research/Product.md

 ## Competition

 - **Plants vs Zombies:**

+Developer: PopCap Games

+Publisher: Electronic Arts PopCap Games

+Creator: George Fan

+Cult tower defense game with 5 games released under this license.
+A sure value that has inspired many other games of the same style.
+It is mainly known for is unique gameplay and his game design.

+It is available on different platform: Nintendo Switch, PlayStation 4, Windows, macOS, Android and iOS...

 - **Kingdom Rush Vengeance:**
 - **Dungeon Defenders:**
 - **Bloons TD:**

+Publisher: Ninja Kiwi

+This license has already released 6 games, it is also a pillar of the tower defense genre, it combines simple but effective elements.
+Through its different opuses, it continues to renew itself and keep its old players loyal and to attract new ones.

+It is also present on a wide range of platforms: Android, iOS, Microsoft Windows, macOS.

 - **Defense Grid: The Awakening:**

 # Resources